Gregorian calendar: Beginning of the year

 The year used in dates during the Roman Republic and the Roman Empire was the consular year, which began on the day when consuls first entered office—probably 1 May before 222 BC, 15 March from 222 BC and 1 January from 153 BC.
 The Julian calendar, which began in 45 BC, continued to use 1 January as the first day of the new year.
 Even though the year used for dates changed, the civil year always displayed its months in the order January to December from the Roman Republican period until the present.

-During the Middle Ages, under the influence of the Catholic Church, many Western European countries moved the start of the year to one of several important Christian festivals—25 December (Christmas), 25 March (Annunciation), or Easter (France), while the Byzantine Empire began its year on 1 September and Russia did so on 1 March until 1492 when the new year was moved to 1 September.
+During the Middle Ages, under the influence of the Catholic Church, many Western European countries moved the start of the year to one of several important Christian festivals—25 December (Christmas), 25 March (Annunciation), or Easter, while the Byzantine Empire began its year on 1 September and Russia did so on 1 March until 1492, when the new year was moved to 1 September.

 In common usage, 1 January was regarded as New Year's Day and celebrated as such, but from the 12th century until 1751 the legal year in England began on 25 March (Lady Day).
 So, for example, the Parliamentary record lists the execution of Charles I on 30 January as occurring in 1648 (as the year did not end until 24 March), although later histories adjust the start of the year to 1 January and record the execution as occurring in 1649.

 Most Western European countries changed the start of the year to 1 January before they adopted the Gregorian calendar.
-For example, Scotland changed the start of the Scottish New Year to 1 January in 1600 (this means that 1599 was a short year).
+For example, Scotland changed the start of the Scottish New Year to 1 January in 1600 (this meant that 1599 was a short year).
 England, Ireland and the British colonies changed the start of the year to 1 January in 1752 (so 1751 was a short year with only 282 days).
 Later in 1752 in September the Gregorian calendar was introduced throughout Britain and the British colonies (see the section Adoption).
 These two reforms were implemented by the Calendar (New Style) Act 1750.

-In some countries, an official decree or law specified that the start of the year should be 1 January.
-For such countries, a specific year when a 1 January-year became the norm can be identified.
-In other countries, the customs varied, and the start of the year moved back and forth as fashion and influence from other countries dictated various customs.
+In some countries, an official decree or law specifies that the start of the year should be 1 January.
+For such countries, a specific date when a "1 January year" became the norm, can be identified.
+In other countries, customs varied, and the start of the year moved back and forth as fashion and influence from other countries dictated various customs.
+Neither the papal bull nor its attached canons explicitly fix such a date, though the latter states that the "Golden number" of 1752 ends in December and a new year (and new Golden number) begins in January 1753.